tobisamcode/quiz-app/README.md

 # Quiz_App
-I built a responsive quiz from scratch with HTML, CSS AND JavaScript.
+I built a responsive quiz from scratch with HTML, CSS AND Vanilla JavaScript.

 # Technology